BoiseState/CS535-resources/examples/spark/word-count/README.md

 spark-submit --class "WordCount" --master local[4]  wordcount.jar input  2> log

 Or you can control the logging level from your program.
-Here is the relevant code:

-import org.apache.log4j.LogManager;
-import org.apache.log4j.Logger;

-. . .

-Logger log = LogManager.getRootLogger();
-log.setLevel(Level.WARN);